 - Do at least 10 reps, but that depends on your fitness level.

-The most important is to control the entire movement and use your core.
+The most important is to control the entire movement, keep your balance and use your core.
 Don’t use the momentum or cheat.
-This way, you get a complete core training and avoid injuries.
+This way, you get complete core training and avoid injuries.

 What are the crunches benefits?